Miles Davis: 1949–1955: Signing with Prestige, heroin addiction and hard bop

-Davis lived in Detroit for about six months, avoiding New York City, where it was easy to get drugs.
+Davis lived in Detroit for about six months, avoiding New York City where it was easy to get drugs.
 Though he used heroin, he was still able to perform locally with Elvin Jones and Tommy Flanagan as part of Billy Mitchell's house band at the Blue Bird club.
 He was also "pimping a little".
 However, he was able to end his addiction, and, in February 1954, Davis returned to New York City, feeling good "for the first time in a long time", mentally and physically stronger, and joined a gym.
 He informed Weinstock and Blue Note that he was ready to record with a quintet, which he was granted.
-He considered the albums that resulted from these and earlier sessions—Miles Davis Quartet and Miles Davis Volume 2—"very important" because he felt his performances were particularly strong.
+He considered the albums that resulted from these and earlier sessions—Miles Davis Quartet and Miles Davis, Vol. 2—"very important" because he felt his performances were particularly strong.
 He was paid roughly $750 for each album and refused to give away his publishing rights.

-During the 1950s, Davis started using a Harmon mute on his trumpet.
+During the 1950s, Davis began using a Harmon mute on his trumpet.
 It became part of his signature sound for the rest of his career.

 Davis abandoned the bebop style and turned to the music of pianist Ahmad Jamal, whose approach and use of space influenced him.
 When he returned to the studio in June 1955 to record The Musings of Miles, he wanted a pianist like Jamal and chose Red Garland.
-Blue Haze (1956), Bags' Groove (1957), Walkin' (1957), and Miles Davis and the Modern Jazz Giants (1959) documented the evolution of his sound with the Harmon mute placed close to the microphone, and the use of more spacious and relaxed phrasing.
+Blue Haze (1956), Bags' Groove (1957), Walkin' (1957) and Miles Davis and the Modern Jazz Giants (1959) documented the evolution of his sound with the Harmon mute placed close to the microphone and the use of more spacious and relaxed phrasing.
 He assumed a central role in hard bop, less radical in harmony and melody, and used popular songs and American standards as starting points for improvisation.
 Hard bop distanced itself from cool jazz with a harder beat and music inspired by the blues.
 A few critics consider Walkin' (April 1954) the album that created the hard bop genre.

 Davis gained a reputation for being cold, distant and easily angered.
-He wrote that in 1954 Sugar Ray Robinson "was the most important thing in my life besides music", and he adopted Robinson's "arrogant attitude".
+He wrote that in 1954, Sugar Ray Robinson "was the most important thing in my life besides music", and he adopted Robinson's "arrogant attitude".
 He showed contempt for critics and the press.

 Davis had an operation to remove polyps from his larynx in October 1955.
 The doctors told him to remain silent after the operation, but he got into an argument that permanently damaged his vocal cords and gave him a raspy voice for the rest of his life.
-He was called the "prince of darkness", adding a patina of mystery to his public persona.
+He was called "the Prince of Darkness", adding a patina of mystery to his public persona.
 (Note: Writers began to refer to Davis as "the Prince of Darkness" in liner notes of the records of this period, and the moniker persisted.)